Self-Adversarial Disentangling for Specific Domain Adaptation: Related Work

 \textbf{Domain Diversification.} Domain Diversification (DD) aims to diversify the source domain to various distinctive domains with random augmentation.
 Kim \emph{et al.}~\cite{DDMRL} designed a DD-MRL method by using GAN~\cite{GAN} to diversify the source domain.
-Similarly, DRPC~\cite{DRPC} and LTIR~\cite{LTIR} proposed to diversify the texture of the source images and to learn texture-invariant representations. \textit{Our method differs from these methods in several aspects.} Firstly, they require large computation costs and cannot be trained end-to-end during the adaptation procedure.
+Similarly, DRPC~\cite{DRPC} and LTIR~\cite{LTIR} proposed to diversify the texture of the source images and to learn texture-invariant representations. \textit{Our method differs from these methods in several aspects.} Firstly, they require large computation costs and cannot be trained end-to-end during the adaptation.
 Instead, our method is light-weighted and online with a transformation algorithm in DC.
-Secondly, the GAN-based approaches tend to produce artifacts for urban-scene datasets, leading to severe semantic inconsistency.
-In contrast, we do not use any feature interpolation operation in the reconstruction and merely use a simple yet very effective parameter modeling.
+Secondly, GAN-based approaches tend to produce artifacts for urban-scene datasets, leading to severe semantic inconsistency.
+In contrast, we do not use any feature interpolation operation in the reconstruction and merely use a simple yet effective parameter modeling.

 \textbf{Disentangled Learning.} Disentangled learning has been widely studied in other communities, \emph{e.g.,} image translation~\cite{huang2018multimodal,lee2018diverse}, few-shot learning~\cite{ridgeway2018learning,scott2018adapted}.
 A few works have recently extended it into domain adaptation by disentangling the latent representations into domain-specific and domain-invariant features to realize effective domain alignment.
 Liu \emph{et al.} proposed a model of cross-domain representation disentanglement (CDRD)~\cite{liu2018detach} based on the GAN~\cite{GAN} framework.
 Chang \emph{et al.} designed a domain invariant structure extraction (DISE) framework~\cite{DISE} to disentangle the latent encodings into the domain-invariant structure and domain-specific texture representations for domain-adaptive semantic segmentation.
-Nevertheless, these methods can hardly capture the generalizations across different domainness within the same target domain to narrow down the intra-domain gap.
+Wu \emph{et al.}~\cite{IID} presented a progressive disentanglement to learn the instance-invariant features in domain adaptive object detection.
+Nevertheless, these methods all perform the domain disentanglement to learn domain-invariant features instead of domainness-invariant features, and it can hardly capture the generalizations across different domainness within the same target domain to narrow down the intra-domain gap.